 The quality of the programme is enriched by UvA’s close academic partnership with the Amsterdam Centre for Law & Economics (ACLE) and the Amsterdam Centre for European Law and Governance (ACELG).

 This track focuses on the law and governance of economic regulation and competition in the EU.
 The curriculum of the track follows a coherent set of strongly interrelated core courses including:

 - European Competition Law,

 - Law of the Internal Market: Goods and Services,

 The master's track also covers regulatory processes and sector-specific regulatory regimes such as those for the financial, telecom and energy sectors.

 Students will also explore other significant areas for the EU such as banking and tax law, public procurement and intellectual property rights.

-Through dedicated courses such as European Competition Law and EU Competition and Regulation, students obtain a more profound understanding of the substance and procedures of EU competition law and regulation.
+Through dedicated courses such as EU Regulated Markets and Advanced Competition Law students obtain a more profound understanding of the substance and procedures of EU competition law and regulation.

 The programme in European Competition Law and Regulation is a track within the accredited LLM programme in International and European Law.
-Upon completion of all programme requirements, students will receive a Master's in International and European Law, and the title Master of Laws (LLM).
+Upon completion of all programme requirements, you will receive a Master's degree in International and European Law, and the title Master of Laws (LLM).
 Dutch students with an LLB degree from a Dutch university will in principle fulfill the requirements for 'civiel effect' upon completion of this Master's programme.